timescale/pgai/DEVELOPMENT.md

 - [Setup a pgai environment in Docker](#setup-a-pgai-environment-in-docker): all necessary software and extensions to develop pgai in a container.
 - [Setup a virtual pgai environment](#setup-a-pgai-environment-in-a-virtual-machine): all necessary software and extensions to develop pgai in a virtual Ubuntu environment.
+- [Make changes to pgai](#make-changes-to-pgai): edit the pgai source and reflect the changes in the database
-- [Test your pgai changes](#test-your-pgai-changes): use the tests.sql script to validate your pgai environment.
+- [Test your pgai changes](#test-your-pgai-changes): use the tests.sql script to test your pgai changes.

 ## pgai Prerequisites